didemertens/canvas-vue/README.md

 Download the repo and run `yarn install` and then `yarn serve`.
 The website can be found on localhost:8080.

 # Wins and challenges
-* It was great to work with Vue for the first time.
+* It was great to work with Vue.js for the first time.
 I like how every component is structured with the template, script and style tags.
 It was tricky to work with Vuex in the beginning, but because I have some experience with Redux it was easier to learn and eventually I liked using the actions, mutations and getters.
 * One of the things I struggled with was showing the poems in an easy to read way.
 Especially the really long poems were hard to style.
 After some Googling, I found the solution.
 I included a ternary statement for the styling of the poem.
 The amount of columns now depends on the length of the poem:

 ```javascript